bithadder/antinode-script/README.md

 How to use :

-Don't git pull it as I'm a newbie in making git repos first copy the script text from this file
+Don't git clone it as I'm a newbie in making git repos first copy the script text from this file

 https://github.com/bithadder/sector-anti8444/blob/main/sectoranti8444.sh

-then on your ubuntu cli create a new file named sector-anti8444.sh using the command `nano sector-anti8444.sh` paste the contents from the github there change the user or path as needed
+then on your ubuntu cli create a new file named sector-anti8444.sh using the command `nano sector-anti8444.sh` paste the contents from the github file to your newly created script file change the user or path as needed

 then to run type `sh sector-anti8444.sh`